 In thinking back on that – and looking at what I saw transpire today online, I am considering archiving 100% of my comments on public health, Covid-19 and health care topics and taking them offline.
 It is too dangerous for any of us to ask questions, point out inconsistencies, contradictions are note where messaging is incoherent.
 We have all been canceled.

 Update – over the past 2 1/2 years, I wrote about 2,000+ blog posts on Covid-19 and public health.
 Perhaps 20-25% were never made public.
-In any case, I have made most posts into private pots, no longer publicly visible.
-Effectively, I have canceled myself before others have the opportunity to do so.
+In any case, I have made most posts into private posts, no longer publicly visible.
+Effectively, I have canceled myself!

 VERY IMPORTANT UPDATE